Noliepolie/Noliepolie/README.md

 - 👋 Hi, I’m @Noliepolie
-- 👀 I’m interested in better understanding web development from front to back end.
+- 👀 I’m interested in better understanding web development, primarily working with Java and Ruby on Rails
 - 🌱 I’m currently working through The Odin Project, along with textbooks